 What are the side effects of immune checkpoint inhibitors?

-The most common side effects seen with atezolizumab (Tecentriq) are fatigue, decreased appetite, nausea, and urinary tract infections.9
+The most common side effects seen with atezolizumab (Tecentriq®) are fatigue, decreased appetite, difficulty breathing, cough, nausea, musculoskeletal pain, and constipation.14

 - A disease that causes inflammation and pain in the joints